yandex/yatagan/docs/dagger-lite.md

 #### Build speed (the origin of "Lite")

 The most significant optimization point for DL is **build speed.**
-Measurements show build speed increase by at least 50% for kapt backend for a large multi-module mixed-language project, though numbers may, of course, vary across projects and D2 usage patterns.
+Measurements show build time decrease by at least 50% for kapt backend for a large multi-module mixed-language project, though numbers may, of course, vary across projects and D2 usage patterns.

 This is achieved mostly due to the fact, that DL doesn't generate a factory class for every `@Inject` constructor and